apache/nutch/docker/README.md

 ## Security and plugin directories

 Nutch loads executable code from the directories configured as `plugin.folders` (see `nutch-default.xml`).
-For production and shared images, treat those paths as **trusted**: mount them read-only where possible, rebuild images to change plugins, and run the crawl process under a dedicated low-privilege user so the filesystem cannot be abused to drop unexpected JARs or `plugin.xml` files into that tree.
+For production and shared images, treat those paths as **trusted**: mount them read-only where possible, rebuild images to change plugins, and keep the crawl process on the image default user `nutch` so the filesystem cannot be abused to drop unexpected JARs or `plugin.xml` files into that tree.
+Use `docker run --user root ...` only for privileged debugging.

 User-defined JEXL in configuration (for example `index.jexl.filter`, generator expressions, and `hostdb.filter.expression`) is evaluated in a **sandboxed** engine by default.
 The property `nutch.jexl.disable.sandbox` disables that protection and must not be set in untrusted environments.